 Serverless adoption has been steadily picking up throughout 2017 and 2018 as more and more people have come to rely on serverless technologies for critical production systems.
-This is clearly evident in the recent survey by Serverless, Inc.
+This is clearly evident in this survey by Serverless, Inc.

 Something else that stands out for me in the survey result is the diverse range of use cases.